benjamin-dcs/home-assistant/README.md

 ### [Birthday Notifier](automations/birthday_notifier.yaml)
 Uses a Home Assistant calender to send several notifications for someone's birthday.
 For Calendar events ending with `(YYYY)` (including the brackets) the age is calculated and added to the notification.

-When using the second format, the age is calculated and included in the notification.

 **Features:**
 - Sends a notification at 12:00 **_2 days_** prior to the birthday
 - Sends a notification at 12:00 **_1 day_** prior to the birthday